Homemade Shower Cleaner without Vinegar

 However, commercial shower cleaners can be quite pricey.
 And those commercial shower cleaners tend to contain toxic chemicals like chlorine.
 Long-term exposure to even low levels of chlorine can lead to respiratory problems like bronchitis and shortness of breath.

-One alternative to commercial shower cleaners is a DIY daily shower cleaner like this hydrogen peroxide shower cleaner.
-It’s a non-toxic alternative to commercial chlorine-based shower cleaners.
-So you can use it around your kids without worrying about exposing them to toxic fumes.
+One alternative to commercial shower cleaners is a homemade one like this hydrogen peroxide shower cleaner.
+It’s a non-toxic alternative to commercial chlorine-based shower cleaners, and can be used around your kids without worrying about exposing them to toxic fumes.
 And the ingredients are quite cheap, so you’re saving money.

 As an added bonus, unlike many DIY daily shower cleaners, it doesn’t contain distilled vinegar.
 Distilled vinegar, while being cheap and easy to find, has a smell that can be off-putting.
 And you can’t use vinegar-based cleaners on sensitive surfaces like stone tiles.